An Eventful Life and a Visionary Legacy

 Hans Riegel junior went to school at Aloisiuskolleg in Bad Godesberg, Germany, where he successfully graduated and obtained the Abitur, the German university entrance qualification.
 The years of war did not go by without leaving a mark on him: In 1944, he was drafted into military service and taken as a prisoner of war by the US.
 He was released in the spring of 1946, and upon his return, Hans Riegel immediately started studying economics at the University of Bonn (Rheinische Friedrich-Wilhelms-Universität Bonn).
 He completed his studies by earning his doctorate.
 The subject of his thesis was: "The development of the global sugar industry during and after the Second World War."

 While still in university, Dr. Hans Riegel took over the management of his parents` business at the age of 23 along with his brother Paul.
 Together they increased candy production in a very short time.
 The two brothers had new ideas that expanded the product range.
 The famous Goldbears were created, which have left a mark on the candy market until today.
 As the markets developed during the economic miracle, the demand for candy increased as well.
 With hard work, intuition and a vivid and creative imagination, Dr. Hans and Paul Riegel turned their business in Bonn into a corporate group with operations around the world.
-Today, HARIBO runs 16 production facilities in Denmark, England, France, Austria, Spain, and Hungary, among others, and sells its products around the world.
+Today, HARIBO produces at 16 locations in ten countries, for example in Denmark, England, France, Austria, Spain, and Hungary, among others, and sells its products around the world.

 In 1972, Dr. Hans Riegel received the Cross of the Order of Merit of the Federal Republic of Germany (Verdienstkreuz am Band des Verdienstordens der Bundesrepublik Deutschland) from the Federal President at the time, Gustav Heinemann.
 In 1993, he was awarded with the 1st Class Federal Cross of Merit (Verdienstkreuz Erster Klasse), and in 1999 the US confectionary trade association - the National Sales Association of America - inducted Dr. Hans Riegel into the Candy Hall of Fame, an honor only very few Europeans have had so far.
 In January 2006, Dr. Hans Riegel received the Bröckeännchen Award from the Bonn Media Club.
 This award honors personalities who have made a name for themselves in the Bonn region through their non-conformist, courageous behavior.